scohenpelletier1/git-project-scohenpelletier1/README.md

         repoName - The name of the repository

     Returns:
-        true if the file is found in the objects directory and false otherwise.
+        the name of the BLOB file

 compressFile()
-    Compresses the given file by _____
+    Compresses the given file by converting each byte into a character

     Parameters:
         file - the file who's being compressed

     Returns:
         The compressed file

+updateIndex()
+    Updates the index file with the SHA1 BLOB file name information, as well as the actual name of the file.

+    Parameters:
+        repoName - The name of the repository file - the file that is being added to the index update

 ==GitTester.java==